 Jôseline's grandmother embodied the true meaning of leadership through service.
 She demonstrated daily that everyone has the ability to make a difference for someone less fortunate.
 Her dedication to philanthropy was reborn in the grandchild she never lived to meet.
 Jôsi's grandfather was her finest example of intergrity, honesty and hard work.
 Sadly, he passed away as well in 2010.

 The Go Figure Foundation was founded to promote and support access to quality educational, recreational and training opportunities in underserved communities.
-A core component of its mission is to provide empowerment programs that embrace and promote a bully-free environment and promotes confident participants.
+A core component of its mission is to provide empowerment and leadership programs that embrace and promote a bully-free environment and promotes confident community leaders.

 Music Appreciation Program

 Supporting GFF is not just for those who support the ice sports, but rather those who believe in providing children with opportunities for programs that provide educational, recreational and competitive programs that will inspire, empower and develop confident individuals in a safe and welcoming environment.
 It’s about filling voids in underserved communities locally and abroad.